 Yes!
 You can’t manually route each order on your own, but we have a setting that lets you choose whether you want your orders fulfilled in the US, Mexico, or Europe.

-If there’s a problem with the order (eg. the product is out of stock in Europe), we’ll email you so you can decide what to do – wait for stock to replenish, route it in the US, choose a different product, or cancel.
+If there’s a problem with an order (eg. the product is out of stock in one of your preferred locations), we’ll email you so you can decide what to do – wait for stock to replenish, route it in the US, choose a different product, or cancel.

 5. Which currency can I pay with?

 You can pay Printful in EUR or USD!
 Go to Billing –> Billing methods and choose which currency you want to use for each store.

 Remember that this doesn’t change the billing method on your storefront – you can do that in your ecommerce platform’s settings.